Jana-Marie/USB-PD-Firmware/README.md

 ### OpenOCD

 OpenOCD can also be used to flash the firmware.
-For example:
+If your debug probe is an ST-LINK/V2, you can easily do this as follows:

-    $ openocd -f interface/stlink-v2.cfg -f target/stm32f0x.cfg -c "program build/pd-buddy-firmware.elf verify reset exit"
+    $ make flash-openocd-stlink

 ## Usage